-Here we can get a better idea of why we can only move up and down through the tree structure, and how getting to a component can be very different depending on where you start.
-Let's say we want to go to the New Value Text Field so that we can grab its value.
+Flipping the tree around can give a better understanding of why we can only move up and down through the tree structure, and how getting to a component can be very different depending on where you start.
+Let's say we want to go to the Text Field so that we can grab its value.

 |Edit Table Container|

 To move up or down within the hierarchy, there are two special commands we can use on component objects: parent and getComponent().
 The parent property allows us to grab a reference to whatever is directly above the component in the hierarchy, which in most cases is the root container.
 We could then access any component on the root container by using getComponent("Component Name") and then placing the name of the component we want to access within the parenthesis.

 Both parent and getComponent() can be used as many times as necessary to reach the desired component, drilling up or down through layers of containers or or grouped components.
 Once you have a component reference, you can then access any one of that component's attributes by using the name of the property, just like when accessing a property on the source component.